dabrady/site/src/pages/posts/syndicate-why-make-it.md

 This make a lot of intuitive sense to me, since it is basically the same process used in the creation of more traditional forms of media like books and magazines: the author distributes copies of their work to the publishing companies they want to work with.
 The biggest difference is that I don't think authors keep taking their work to publishers after they've found one that has agreed to publish their content.

 But more importantly, it reminded me that using a text editor which does not give me a copy of my content means I do not control it.

+---
+why did I do it? motivation and goals
+- discovered POSSE, reminded me of software deployment strategies, sounded fun to implement
+- seemed like a good small project: clear objective and definition of success, presented a challenge matching my perceived skill level with what I imagined it would entail
+- my initial enthusiasm and interest signaled to me this was something I cared about and thus worth my time
+- automation my jobs away is a passion of mine
+- premature automation is kind of my thing, when I'm the only stakeholder
+- given my previous non-experience with blogging, starting off with POSSE and an automated syndication process seemed easier than a retroactive adoption
+- I like making magic
+- seemed like something other people besides me might find useful
+- I'm the most productive when I have something to avoid doing and in this case, I was avoiding writing a blog post which is ironic
+---